AJShipowick/AdorableRandomFootball/README.md

 # AdorableRandomFootball

 Using 2 different APIs to make this applicaiton work.
-1 for random pictures for the players, and another one for the random player names:
+1 for random pictures for the players, and another one for the random team names:

 Pics: http://avatars.adorable.io/